gojek/clickstream-web/docs/architecture.md

 # Architecture

+This section provide high level design and architectural decisions.

 ## Mile-high Architecture

 The whole journey of event tracking can be modeled as Input - Process - Output Model or the [IPO Model](https://en.wikipedia.org/wiki/IPO_model).